A BRITISH ACCENT STUDENT GUIDE THAT WORKS

 You may need to slow down the speech in the software.
 Read the story with the program pronouncing every word exactly as the English speaker does.

-Now record yourself reading the story and play it back.
+Record yourself reading the phonic based story and play it back.
 Compare your version with the version that is read to you in the software.
 Correct any of your mistakes.
 Keep doing this until you have completed each module and matching story up to module 39.

 You will have covered every sound heard in English and learned to read words, phrases and sentences with a British accent.
 You can check your pronunciation at any time with the online software.